 3. Select the Hard Disk Device option.
 Click Next

 4. Select the RAM Disk option.
 Click Next.

-5. In the Size field, indicate capacity of the RAM Disk in the Size field and select 4096 bytes sector size.
+5. In the Size field, indicate the capacity of the RAM Disk in the Size field and select 4096 bytes sector size.
 Click Next.

 6. Press Create to continue.